drkarim/lassy/README.md

 # Lassy

-Lassy is an experimental C++ library for encapsulating and analysing data generated in cardiac eletrophysiology research.
-Lassy currently incorporates models only for the left venricle and atrium.
+Lassy is an C++ library with a visualisation framework for interogating a 3D image using a 2D polygonal mesh.
+The surface normals of the polygons in the mesh is used to interrograte the image intensities along the normal.

+It was developed with specific scientific research applications in mind, and thus can only (currently) process 3D images and meshes stored in a certain format.
+The 3D images are expected to be in the medical image formats: NifTII, NRRD, Analyze and GIPL.
+The meshes can be in [VTK](https://www.vtk.org/) format.

-It is being currently developed for computing the complexity of scar in [Re-entrant ventricular tachycardia research](https://wwwhomes.doc.ic.ac.uk/~rkarim/mediawiki/index.php?title=Scar_complexity)
+It is being currently developed for visualising late enhancment MRI imaging in [cardiac imaging research at King's Biomedical Engineering](https://wwwhomes.doc.ic.ac.uk/~rkarim/mediawiki/index.php?title=Scar_complexity)

 ## Dependencies
 This library has some dependencies as it requires to perform 3D medical image processing and process 3D surface meshes.
 For these purposes, it depends on the [Image Registration Toolkit (ITK)](https://itk.org/) and the [Visulisation Toolkit](https://www.vtk.org/).
 Both are open-source and written in C++.
 VTK is released under the 3-Clause BSD license and ITK was released under the Apache 2.0 license.